PacificRebel/CV/README.md

 **Channel 4 News, ITN**
 Current role:
-- `News Editor`: running the newsdesk, which is the nerve centre of the newsroom.
+- `News Editor`: running the Newsdesk, which is the nerve centre of the newsroom.
 I generate story ideas, spot
   the best picture of the day, assign reporters and camera crews to cover stories and provide editorial
   and legal guidance.